Chad Folk

-Chad Folk (born October 28, 1972) is a former professional Canadian Football League centre for the Toronto Argonauts.
+Chad Folk (born October 28, 1972) is a Canadian former professional football centre who played for the Toronto Argonauts of the Canadian Football League (CFL).
 He was the first overall pick in the 1997 CFL draft.

 Junior college years

 Folk attended Butte College in Oroville, California, and was a two-time team captain and a two-time All-American.

 College career

 Folk attended the University of Utah and was an elementary education major and a football star.
 In football, he was a two-time Academic All-American selection and as a senior, he was also named the Team MVP.